MukeshTyagi1991/AWS-Zero-to-Hero/README.md

 # Mission
 .
-To Take India Forward in the IT sector--Take this employbility rate Higher !
+To Take India Forward in the IT sector--Take this employbility rate Higher ! to take a job in AWS or Atlassian (Santosh Hendry)

 # Why
 I am on 3 month mission to Upskill myself and clear the fundamental :-